cosinusoidally/sdl-jsshell/wip/better-timer/README.txt

 And if render takes more than 17ms there will always be a timer event in the queue so SDL_WaitEvent will return an event immediately.

+Hopefully we are now convinced there is a problem with this approach.
+The next step is to figure out a fix (see progress.txt for further info).